Samuel Osgood: Personal life

 On January 4, 1775, Osgood married Martha Brandon, who died in 1778.
 On May 24, 1786, Osgood married Maria Bowne (1754–1813), widow of Walter Franklin and mother of Maria Franklin Clinton, first wife of New York Governor DeWitt Clinton.
 They had a daughter named Martha Brandon Osgood, who married diplomat Edmond-Charles Genêt.
 Osgood's brother, Isaac, married Sarah Pickman (1772–1791) on October 12, 1790; following her death, he married her sister, Rebecca Taylor Pickman (1775–1801), on December 8, 1794.
 They had a son, Isaac Osgood Jr., whose daughter Charlotte married Moses T. Stevens, and a daughter, Sally Pickman Osgood, who married Bailey Loring and had a son, George B. Loring.
 Thirdly, Isaac married Mary Pickman in 1802, the cousin of his first two wives.
 His first two wives were cousins of, and his third wife a sister of, Benjamin Pickman.

-Death
+Death and legacy

 Osgood died in New York City in 1813.

 His birthplace in North Andover, Massachusetts, is located on a street named for his family, and is listed on the National Register of Historic Places, as is his New York residence.
 Col. Osgood's portrait has been housed in the President's Room of the U.S. Capitol since Lincoln's presidency.

+Osgood appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.